clarke/developer-chatbot-backend/README.md

 # Developer Chatbot Backend

 A powerful question-answering system that enables natural language interaction with your codebase.
-This application uses LangChain, Qdrant, and OpenAI to provide intelligent responses to questions about your code.
+This application uses LangChain, Qdrant, and local language models to provide intelligent responses to questions about your code.

 ## Overview